 - Variant configuration significantly reduces the costs of research and development when creating new goods.

 - instantly configure new products feature, adjustments in manufacturing costs, the system automatically takes into account the price for the new product

 What is a variant configuration?

-The product characteristics are determined by the consumer.
+The consumer determines the product characteristics.
 For example, a customer buying a Bike may choose the Bike’s features and combine those features as needed.
-The Model design enhances the sharing of knowledge between sales, engineering, and manufacturing.
-Variant configuration allows the customer or salesperson to compile product requirements to make sure the product can be manufactured from those requirements.
+The Model design enhances knowledge sharing between sales, engineering, and manufacturing.
+Variant configuration allows the customer or salesperson to compile product requirements to ensure the product can be manufactured from those requirements.
 It also ensures the cost of production does not surpass the pre-established level.

 Configuration for variant contains the following baseline configuration